DorianCoding/OCSP-server/README.md

-dbpassword = "certdata" #Password to connect to cert data cachefolder = "cache/" #Folder to cache data (relative or absolute, will be created if not present) itcert = "/var/public_files/it_cert.crt" #Path to intermediate certificate as PEM format itkey = "/var/private_files/it_privkey.pem" #Path to intermediate private key, keep it secret (PKCS#8 format, only RSA keys supported so far)
+dbpassword = "certdata" #Password to connect to cert data cachefolder = "cache/" #Folder to cache data (relative or absolute, will be created if not present) itcert = "/var/public_files/it_cert.crt" #Path to intermediate certificate as PEM format revocextended = true //Optional, if you want to enable EXTENDED_REVOCATION caching = true //Optional, enable caching or enable nonce response. itkey = "/var/private_files/it_privkey.pem" #Path to intermediate private key, keep it secret (PKCS#8 format, only RSA keys supported so far)
 ```